netflowcoin/izzbie-android/README.md

 ### **Log in**

 ★ Note: The Mobile Shield SDK does not currently support user registration.
-All account information that can be logged in to the system is provided by a third-party manufacturer to connect to the izzbie.io back-end system.
+All account information that can be logged in to the system is provided by a third-party manufacturer to connect to the izzbie back-end system.

 You can call the CMAPI.getInstance().login() method to log in with the user name and password according to the user name and password entered by the user.